qwertzy-antonio-godinho/qwertzy-antonio-godinho.github.io/_posts/2020-03-17-Abusing-Internet-Archive.md

 # Twitter post

 Having finished setup my lab environment, the time had come to start analysing malware.
-A good way to get access to recent malware samples is by joining Twitter and start following the infosec community.
+Now all I needed was samples to play around with.
 On the 16th of March 2021 I saw the following tweet which seemed like a good starting point:

 ![](../assets/Abusing-Internet-Archive/twitter-post.png)